 If you are nervous about well-meaning relatives and friends coming into the kitchen to help and unintentionally contaminating the food (for example, topping the green beans with butter in the fridge that’s been cross-contaminated with wheat bread crumbs instead of using the designated gluten-free butter), assign them risk-free tasks.
 Chopping vegetables, setting the table, pouring the drinks and washing dishes are all things that can help you without jeopardizing the meal.

 Hosting a gluten-free meal for the holidays can be a lot of work, but it can also be rewarding.
 You get to put your gluten-free cooking skills to work and gain more experience pulling off a grand-scale, exclusively gluten-free meal.
 Gluten-free family members and guests get the chance to fully participate in the important ritual of sharing food.

 With a little planning and practice, you can have an awesome gluten-free meal steeped in tradition and good taste.
 Just be prepared.
 Everyone may immediately start planning to come back next year.

 Cut celery into sticks.
 Spread peanut butter onto the sticks.
 Top with raisins.

 Lay one to two pieces of ham down overlapping enough to make sure it will cover the entire pickle.
 Pat the pickle dry.
 Spread a layer of cream cheese on the ham.
 Roll up the pickle into the meat.
 Allow to chill for one to two hours, then cut into ½- to ¾-inch slices, insert toothpick in each slice and lay on a tray to serve.

 Amy Leger is the Family Editor of Gluten Free Living.
 She founded thesavvyceliac.com and has a daughter with celiac disease.
-She recently published an e-book, The First 30 Days Gluten Free.
+She has published an e-book, The First 30 Days Gluten Free.